BartMassey/wordle5/README.md

 each of these pieces

 At this point, the performance is really fragile; small tweaks make hard-to-understand differences.
+Further, setup time and search time are looking pretty balanced.
 I think it's unlikely that further tuning of the existing approach can make this code dramatically quicker: a whole new solver algorithm would be needed.

-In terms of overheads, one could cheat massively by compiling the pre-digested dictionaries into the program to save a millisecond or two; more troublingly, one could go `no_std` to get rid of the 2-3ms of Rust startup overhead, although this would be a massive uglification of the code.
+In terms of overheads, one could cheat massively by compiling the pre-digested dictionaries into the program to save a millisecond or two, but ugh.
+I tried going to `no_std` to get rid of the 2-3ms of startup overhead, thinking it was due to Rust startup This was a massive uglification of the code, and produced no noticeable speedup.

 I've tried to make my solution clear and readable.
 Please see the Rustdoc and source code for details.